 If $M$ is a maximal forest of $G$ and $\vec{M}$ inherits edge directions from $\vec{G}$ then the matrix-tree theorem tells us that $N_{V_{0}}(\vec{M})$ is a unimodular submatrix of $N_{V_{0}}(\vec{G})$, which includes the columns corresponding to edges of $M$.
 For convenience we adopt a notational shorthand: if $\vec{G}-E(M)$ is the directed graph obtained from $\vec{G}$ by removing all the edges of $M$, then we define

 This useful matrix appears in several references \cite{BHN, GR, O, SW}, but it does not seem to have a standard name.
 We use the letter $C$ because the rows represent the fundamental cuts of $G$ with respect to $M$.
-Some more details about $C(M)$ are given in Sections \ref{sec:dlap} and \ref{sec:dlapgen}.
+More information about $C(M)$ is given in Sections \ref{sec:dlap} and \ref{sec:dlapgen}.

 If $\ell=m$ or $G$ is a forest then $C(M)$ is the empty $0\times0$ matrix; otherwise, $C(M)$ is an $(n-c(G))\times(m-n+c(G))$ matrix.
 Of course the $C(M)$ notation is incomplete, as it does not mention $\vec{G}$ or $V_{0}$.
 Notice also that